ishwarrimal/btc-predictor/README.md

 ## Features

 1. **Authentication**: Users can authenticate using AWS Cognito for secure access.
-2. **API Integration**: The game interacts with APIs through AWS API Gateway to fetch real-time Bitcoin price data.
+2. **API Integration**: The game interacts with APIs through AWS API Gateway to fetch real-time user's score.
-3. **Score Storage**: Scores are stored in DynamoDB for tracking user performance.
+3. **Websockets**: The game uses an open endpoint of [coincap](wss://ws.coincap.io/prices?assets=bitcoin) for fetching live BTC price.
 4. **Game Logic**: The game predicts whether the Bitcoin price will go up or down in the next 30 seconds.
-5. **User Interface**: A simple and intuitive web interface is provided to facilitate user interaction.
+5. **User Interface**: A simple and intuitive web interface is provided to facilitate user interaction which is **mobile friendly**.
+6. **Score retention**: The game score is stored for each user in dynamodb, so you'll always get your latest score no matter which device you use.
+7. **CI/CD**: Have used github webhooks and github pages for CI/CD.

 ## Game Rules
 - **Objective**: Predict if the price of Bitcoin will go up or down in the next 30 seconds.